A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Numerical experiments

-Based on the approximation, \cref{Boxplot_KL_Djump_JNLL_CNLL} shows the box plots and the mean of the tensorized Kullback-Leibler divergence over $100$ trials, based on the jump criterion.
-Our box-plots confirm that the mean tensorized Kullback-Leibler divergence between $\widehat{s}^*_K$ and $s_0^*$, over $K \in \left\{1,\ldots,20\right\}$ number of mixture components, is always larger than the mean of tensorized Kullback-Leibler divergence between the penalized estimator $\widehat{s}_{\widehat{K}}^*$ and $s_0^*$, which is consistent with \cref{weakOracleInequality}.
-In particularly, if the true model belongs to our nested collection, the mean tensorized Kullback-Leibler divergence seems to behave like $\frac{\dim\left(S_m^*\right)}{2n}$ (shown by a dotted line), which can be explained by the AIC heuristic.
-More precisely, we firstly assume that is identifiable and make some strong regularity assumptions on $\psib_m^* \mapsto s_{\psib_m}^*$.
-Further, we assume the existence of $\dim\left(S_m^*\right)\times \dim\left(S_m^*\right)$ matrices $\bfA\left(\psib_m^*\right)$ and $\Bb\left(\psi_m^*\right)$, which are defined as follows:
+Based on the approximation, \cref{Boxplot_KL_Djump_CNLL_WS,Boxplot_KL_Djump_CNLL_MS} show the box plots and the mean of the tensorized Kullback--Leibler divergence over $100$ trials, based on the jump criterion.
+Our boxplots confirm that the mean tensorized Kullback--Leibler divergence between $\widehat{s}^*_K$ and $s_0^*$, over $K \in \left\{1,\ldots,20\right\}$ number of mixture components, is always larger than the mean of tensorized Kullback--Leibler divergence between the penalized estimator $\widehat{s}_{\widehat{K}}^*$ and $s_0^*$, which is consistent with \cref{thm_Oracle_Inequality_GLoME}.
+In particular, if the true model belongs to our nested collection, the mean tensorized Kullback--Leibler divergence seems to behave like $\frac{\dim\left(S_\bfm ^*\right)}{2n}$ (shown by a dotted line), which can be explained by the AIC heuristic.
+More precisely, we firstly assume that is identifiable and make some strong regularity assumptions on $\psib_\bfm^* \mapsto s_{\psib_m}^*$.
+Further, we assume the existence of $\dim\left(S_\bfm ^*\right)\times \dim\left(S_\bfm ^*\right)$ matrices $\bfA\left(\psib_\bfm^*\right)$ and $\Bb\left(\psib_\bfm^*\right)$, which are defined as follows:

-Then, the results from \cite{white1982maximum} and \cite{cohen2011conditional} imply that $\E{}{\tkl \left(s_0^*,\widehat{s}_m^*\right)}$ is asymptotically equivalent to
+Then, the results from \cite{white1982maximum} and \cite{cohen2011conditional} imply that $\E{}{\tkl \left(s_0^*,\widehat{s}_\bfm^*\right)}$ is asymptotically equivalent to

-where we defined $\psib^{**}_m = \argmin_{s_{\psib_m^*} \in S_m^*} \tkl \left(s_0^*,s_{\psib^{*}_m}\right)$.
+where we defined $\psib^{**}_\bfm = \argmin_{s_{\psib_\bfm^*} \in S_\bfm ^*} \tkl \left(s_0^*,s_{\psib^{*}_m}\right)$.